BlogTHC Vapes: the what, the where, the why, and the warning

 THC vape pens are usually purchased illegally through the black market.
 They may be sourced through street dealers, unregulated online platforms, and even social media.
 Purchasing cannabis this way comes with serious risks - beyond ending up in trouble with police.

-Vape pens bought illegally provide none of the assurances of prescribed cannabis, usually coming from unknown sources without any guarantee that they have been tested for safety.
+Vape pens bought illegally provide none of the assurances of prescribed medicinal cannabis, and they usually come from unknown sources without any guarantee that they have been tested for safety.

 Legal medical cannabis flower can only be prescribed by specialist doctors in the UK, through clinics like Releaf and is dispensed through pharmacies with a licence to handle controlled drugs.